-1. A sick leave pool is established consisting of hours which would normally be lost as a result of employees who have reached maximum accumulation (480 hours (equivalent to sixty

-- (60) days)).
-Teachers who have used all of their sick leave will apply directly to the sick 17 leave pool committee for additional hours.
+- 1. A sick leave pool is established consisting of hours which would normally be lost as a result of employees who have reached maximum accumulation (480 hours (equivalent to sixty (60) days)).
+Teachers who have used all of their sick leave will apply directly to the sick leave pool committee for additional hours when that employee or a member of his/her immediate family (as defined by Article 1.A.5) suffers from a catastrophic illness, injury, or event.
+Catastrophic means that it is expected to incapacitate the employee or an immediate family member for an extended period of time.
 Hours used from the sick leave pool are subject to approval of the sick leave pool committee. - 2.
 No one teacher may be granted in excess of 480 hours (equivalent to (60) 8 hour days) from the sick leave pool in any one school year.
 No pool hours may be allowed for any teacher unless the teacher has used all other leave available including their discretionary leave and personal accumulated sick leave.
 No more than 960 hours (equivalent to (120) 8 hour days) of sick leave pool hours may be granted in one school year.
 The number of accumulated hours in the sick leave pool bank is unlimited. - 3.
 The sick leave pool committee will consist of the following four (4) individuals: - i.
 One (1) elementary teacher representative appointed by the elementary teachers. - ii.
-One (1) middle school teacher representative appointed by the middle school teachers, - iii.
+One (1) middle school teacher representative appointed by the middle school teachers. - iii.
 One (1) high school teacher representative appointed by the high school teachers, and - iv.
 One (1) representative appointed by the superintendent.